A pioneering partnership

 In 2003, CSC (then ‘ARIA’) and BT GAS were among only three recipients worldwide to be given a prestigious first tier United Nations Royal Award for Responsible Investment for this pioneering model.

 In 2007, BT GAS re-launched as Regnan – Governance Research & Engagement, its ownership having expanded to several institutional investor clients (including HESTA and VFMC).
 At this time, it also packaged its proprietary research for fund managers to use in their own investment processes.
 The Monash partnership had resulted in a significant capability in evaluating the relationship of environmental, social and governance (ESG) factors to investment value.
 In 2010, the Monash team merged with Regnan.

 Today, the Regnan team continues to include members of each predecessor organisation and operates out of Sydney and Melbourne.
-CSC and Pendal have assumed equal co-ownership.
+Pendal has assumed full ownership.
 In addition to its well-established research and engagement services, Regnan now offers responsible investment advisory to make its observations and insights, gathered over many years, available to a broader audience of responsible investors.

 We also extend our sincere thanks to VFMC, HESTA and Catholic Super whose leadership and strong support for investment stewardship, alongside CSC and Pendal, has helped Regnan secure positive outcomes on ESG issues in corporate Australia on behalf of fund members and the wider community since 2007.